aary/sharp/ForEach/README.md

 ### Performance benchmarks

+Tuple-like loops are unrolled manually and cause an O(1) template instantiation overhead.
+So build times are not greatly affected

 Further performance benchmarks show that the library performs just as well as a native loop and in some cases can even be faster.